What is a Federal Direct PLUS Loan?

 - Complete a FAFSA (Free Application for Federal Student Aid).

 - Complete a PLUS Loan Application at www.studentloans.gov (login with PARENT information: social security number and FAFSA PIN)

 The maximum Parent PLUS Loan your parents may borrow per academic year is equal to your cost of attendance minus other financial aid (including Federal Direct Subsidized and/or Federal Direct Unsubsidized Loans for which you are eligible).
 There is no aggregate maximum loan limit for the Parent PLUS Loan.

-The Federal Direct PLUS Loan Program requires a 4.204% origination fee and will be proportionately deducted from each loan disbursement.
+The Federal Direct PLUS Loan Program requires a 4.292% origination fee (effective October 1, 2014) and will be proportionately deducted from each loan disbursement.

 The first payment is due within 60 days after each loan is fully disbursed.

 Your parents have the option of deferring repayment based on your enrollment status.
 Specifically, parent PLUS borrowers may defer repayment: